 As soon as you crawl out of bed tomorrow morning, try this experiment: run outside and sprint down the street.
 Aside from embarrassment over your jammies (or lack thereof), how do you suppose you’ll feel?

 Your motorcycle likewise needs to warm up a bit before hitting the street.
-Many of the people around AMSOIL love anything to do with an engine, including motorcycles.
+Many folks at AMSOIL love anything to do with an engine, including motorcycles.
 So to get the technical details explaining why, I consulted a few of our resident bikers.
 They provided two main reasons for letting your bike warm up before riding.

 Metal expands when it’s heated, and anyone who’s sat astride a motorcycle knows they make serious heat.
 Subjecting a cold piston to extreme heat and friction without first allowing it to warm up can cause rapid piston expansion and scuffing.

 John Skuzinski, AMSOIL Mechanical Test Development Manager, says this: